Day notes

 FLIGHT QUITO – TO COCA – NAPO WILDLIFE CENTER

 Late afternoon arrival at the lodge for a welcome drink and briefing.
-Our home for the next four nights is situated in Yasuni National Park, the most biodiverse place on Earth, spanning nearly 2.5 million acres of lush rainforest with more than 600 bird species.
+Your home for the next four nights is situated in Yasuni National Park, the most biodiverse place on Earth, spanning nearly 2.5 million acres of lush rainforest with more than 600 bird species.

-We will stay in comfortable cabins, each with a porch that looks out onto the lake
+You will stay in comfortable cabins, each with a porch that looks out onto the lake

 Transfer

-Hacienda Jimenita Wildlife & Birding Reserve
+Hacienda Jimenita Naturhotel & Wildlife Reserve

 Mariscal Sucre International Airport [UIO]